stephenott0205/lab1/README.md

 ### Ubuntu Linux

-You can also use the CSCI 3155 package from native Ubuntu installation ([instructions](https://foundation.cs.colorado.edu/vm/#alt)).
+You can also use the CSCI 3155 package from a native Ubuntu installation ([instructions](https://foundation.cs.colorado.edu/vm/#alt)).

 ### Mac OS

-Our tools sbt, Node.js, Java SDK, and IntelliJ are available from [Homebrew](http://brew.sh/) and [Homebrew Cask](http://caskroom.io/).
+The tools needed for the project (sbt, Node.js, Java SDK, and IntelliJ) are available from [Homebrew](http://brew.sh/) and [Homebrew Cask](http://caskroom.io/).
 Once you have Homebrew and Homebrew Cask, you can install the latest JDK with

     $ brew cask install java